By Wendy Stoltz / Last Modified On January 15, 2023

 Working with Gluten-Free Flours

-When working with or measuring gluten-free flour, give your flour bag a shake to help break up condensed areas and air, then spoon the flour into the measuring cup and level.
+When working with or measuring gluten-free flour, shake your flour bag to help break up condensed areas and air, then spoon the flour into the measuring cup and level.

 Do not scoop your measuring cup into the gluten-free flour.